bryanjamesmiller/p3/readme.md

 as they are creating web pages and just want to have some basic structure and info to act as placeholders.

+My CSS3 and HTML5 code validated as such.

 ###Demo information:
-Link to my Jing screencast:
+Link to my Jing screencast:  http://screencast.com/t/mONznY5I

 ###A list of any plugins, libraries, packages or outside code used in the project:
 I used some Google Fonts, as well as an image that can be found at the below link.
 This